Posted By: Elizabeth Zimmerman, Deputy Associate Administrator, Office of Response and Recovery

 - The improper payment was a result of an error solely on FEMA’s part – not on the part of a survivor;

-- The improper payment cannot have involved fraud, false claim or misrepresentation by the survivor;
+- The improper payment cannot have involved fraud, presentation of false claim or misrepresentation;

-- The survivor’s adjusted gross income for the last taxable year was less than $90,000 (a survivor with an income of greater than $90,000 whose case meets the other qualifying criteria could be eligible for a partial waiver) ; and
+- The survivor household’s adjusted gross income on their most recent Federal tax return was less than $90,000 (a survivor with an income of greater than $90,000 whose case meets the other qualifying criteria could be eligible for a partial waiver); and

-It is important to note that Congress wrote this law to apply only to recoupment efforts for older disasters.
-As we have also explained before, in recent years we have taken significant steps to put strong protections in place to cut down on the percentage of improper payments disbursed after disasters – and it is now less than one percent, on average.
+It is important to note that Congress wrote this law to apply only to recoupment efforts for specific past disasters.
+In recent years, we have taken significant steps to put strong controls in place to cut down on the percentage of improper payments disbursed after disasters.
 We will continue to do everything we can to reduce the need for any potential recoupments for current and future disasters.